Coolie09/Browser-Games/README.md

 Next Update: 19.02 - 20.02.2022 <br>

 ### Send me your ideas!
 This script is subject to the MIT-License!
-Please note and respect this!
+Please note and respect this! <br>
 @Coolie09 Copyright© 2022